Women in the Arab world: Traditional dress

 Adherence to traditional dress varies across Arab societies.
 Saudi Arabia is more traditional, while countries like Egypt, and Lebanon are less so.
 Women are required by law to wear abayas in only Saudi Arabia; this is enforced by the religious police.
 Some allege that this restricts their economic participation and other activities.
 In most countries, like Bahrain, Kuwait, Lebanon, Libya, Oman, Jordan, Syria and Egypt, the veil is not mandatory.
 The veil, hijab in Arabic, means anything that hides.

 In Tunisia, the secular government has banned the use of the veil in its opposition to religious extremism.
 Former President Zine El Abidine Ben Ali called the veil sectarian and foreign and has stressed the importance of traditional Tunisian dress as a symbol of national identity.
 Islamic feminism counters both sorts of externally imposed dress codes.

 Religious views differ on what is considered the proper hijab.
 This explains the variation in Islamic attire according to geographic location.

+In many Arab countries, adherence to traditional dress varies depending on local customs, levels of conservatism, and generational differences.
+While some women view the hijab and abaya as expressions of faith or identity, others see them as restrictive.
+Debates over women's clothing often reflect broader conversations about personal freedom, religious expression, and women's rights.
+These differing views are shaped by cultural, political, and generational factors and are not uniform across the region.
+Mahmood, Saba.
+Politics of Piety: The Islamic Revival and the Feminist Subject.
+Princeton University Press, 2005.
+However, secular older women are uncomfortable with this spread, viewing it as a symbolic retreat from earlier approaches.
+Some secular feminists denigrate women who choose to embrace the conservative Islamic dress, yet this attitude is similar to orientalist representations and internalized "clichéd views" of Muslim women.
+This attitude of denying others freedom of choice demonstrates lack of tolerance for women's complex needs and religious, ideological and generational choices.